m0xpd/YuSynth-VCA-for-Eurorack/README.md

 also very widely used so they are cheap, whereas TL072s and (particularly) TL071s are disproportionately expensive.
 Even more perversely, the old LM or uA741 (which was once the only op-amp in the shop) is now available only as a nostalgia piece, so it too sells for crazy money!

-Having done this, I couldn't bear to have that extra op-amp doing nothing, so I gave both outputs independent active driver.
+Having done this, I couldn't bear to have that extra op-amp stage doing nothing, so I gave both outputs independent active drive.